Atelo-Temp/Geant4-Scintillator/README.md

 The positron from previous examples is changed to a 662 keV gamma-ray photon.

-> NOTE: The main() function is not as comprehensive as subsequent "analysis", "decay", "scintillator" projects.
+> NOTE: The main() function is not as comprehensive as subsequent "analysis" project and those that come after it.

 - 5) Analysis